ぼけの花に蝸牛 [adapted title]

 Rakusan did not include the Fan Series in his main sequence numbering.
 Therefore, the original number used for each of the 36 Series prints has been modified to identify the Fan Series members of its theme.
 The five different fan silhouette shapes have been here assigned arbitrary numbers 1 through 5.
 To indicate a fan design these shape designations are added to the 36 Series number separated by a hyphen.
 In themes which contain duplicated fan shapes, one has been arbitrarily designated A and the other B. 106-2 indicates that this is a Fan Series design with fan shape 2 in the 106 Quince theme.
 Like all other designs in this series, 106-2 was only produced in a single print run, and few copies are currently documented.

-Theme History:The woodblock print of 106-2 was modeled closely on an actual-size original sumi sketch which although lost can be reconstructed by digitally reversing the image of the woodblock print:
+Description:The woodblock print of 106-2 was modeled closely on an actual-size original sumi sketch which although lost can be reconstructed by digitally reversing the image of the woodblock print:

 ![]() 106-2 as originally drawn (reconstruction) |